 “Roughly 20 Veterans lose their battle with mental health each day.
 Bonner County wants to help stop the loss by providing free services and helping with events that will bring community members together to show Veterans they are honored and valued.
 By helping to bring events to Bonner County, we, as a community can now serve those that served us,” said Bryan Hult, Veteran Service Officer.

 While the Dover City Park StoryWalk tm location will be permanent, the stories and activities will continue to be updated by East Bonner County Library’s Children’s Services Librarian Suzanne Davis.
 The updated books will be posted on www.eBonnerLibrary.org, www.kaniksulandtrust.org and www.cityofdover.id.gov.

 Library Director Ann Nichols shared her enthusiasm for the project in a recent statement, “Introducing people to reading as they explore the outdoors allows a deeper understanding of nature and the written word.
-StoryWalk tm programs provide simple books that ask questions and suggest exploration of the natural landscapes that surrounding the printed pages.
-Many people benefit by reading and discussing the same book with others who have walked the same trail.
+StoryWalk tm programs provide simple books that ask questions and suggest exploration of the natural landscapes that surround the printed pages.
+Many people benefit from reading and discussing the same book with others who have walked the same trail.
 Not only does this program allow people to read, it also gets them physically active and engaged with their natural surroundings.”

 The public is invited to attend the event that is expected to run until about noon.
 Attendees are encouraged to dress for cold weather.